June Patricia David LeRoux

-WEST CARTHAGE-June Patricia David LeRoux, 87, of the Samaritan Keep Home, Watertown, formerly of Hubbard Street, West Carthage passed away after a brief illness.
+WEST CARTHAGE-June Patricia David LeRoux, 87, of the Samaritan Keep Home, Watertown, formerly of 5 Hubbard St West Carthage passed away after a brief illness.
+She was born in Lorraine, Town of Ellisburg, New York on June 28, 1935, daughter of Alvin and Julia Howard David.
+The family later relocated to Natural Bridge, New York where she grew up.

+She attended local rural schools and then attended Harrisville Central School where she graduated early in 1950 at the age of 15.
+She remained at the home of her parents until she became of working age.
+Then she moved to Carthage and worked in the former Woolworths 5&10 department store until she married.
+She met her future husband Victor E. LeRoux at a dance at the Augustinian Academy on March 1, 1954.
+They were married on August 13, 1955, in a Catholic ceremony in Natural Bridge.
+Victor passed away on November 26, 2017, shortly after celebrating 62 years of marriage.

+She is predeceased by her parents Alvin and Julia David, two brothers, Wesley and Keith David and a sister Phyllis David Donaghy.
+Her father and mother-in-law Victor O. and Dorothy LeRoux.
+A great grandson Braden Sears.
+She is survived by a sister Norma Ver Schneider, Croghan.
+Three sisters-in-law Shirley Walhoven, North Carolina, Patricia McCreery, Evans Mills, Judy Zembiec, California.
+Six children Wayne (Darlene), Carthage, Terry (Linda), Williamstown, Massachusetts, Rebecca (Paul) Chartrand, Lehigh Acres, Florida, Vicki (Chuck) Batsford, Black River, Randy (Shelly) Greensboro, North Carolina, Lorraine (Teddy) Sutton, Watertown.
+11 grandchildren, 10 greatgrandchildren.
+Many beloved nieces and nephews.

 Condolences may be made online at www.isenekerfuneralhome.com.